Two-dimensional non-linear hydrodynamics and nanofluidics: Discussion

-Our theory suggests that a monolayer of water, when confined in narrow channels, moves as a single structured but stretchable piece --- a behavior very different from the motion of a conventional liquid or of a solid ice commonly accepted previously.
-The structure and interactions of water molecules with the walls of the channel do strongly influence each other and should be determined self-consistently.
-We find that the complicated interplay between the structure and interactions can be described in terms of the macroscopic parameters --- the interfacial and dilatational viscosity coefficients $\eta_{1,2}$.
-This is the point where the hydrodynamics and nanofluidics meet.
-It is worth to emphasize that the viscosity coefficients describing 2D water do not have the same meaning as for bulk \cite{jaeger2018bulk,tocci2014friction} and a-few-layer \cite{keerthi2021water} water.

-To conclude, we have demonstrated the way in which 2D water flow can and should be described within a true 2D continuum (hydrodynamic) model.
-Earlier attempts to develop a 2D version of hydrodynamics employed a Poiseuille flow description modified in one way or another to explain the MD simulations results.
-The most common modification of the Poiseuille flow is based on the slip length – a very doubtful concept in the 2D limit, and our approach does not require it.
-The approach proposed here can also be used to fit the results of simulations at higher levels of theory, such as ab-initio MD simulations, or quantum-mechanical simulations including many-body effects, such as those described in Ref.~\cite{kavokine2021fluctuation}, opening the road to tabulating meaningful hydrodynamic and interaction parameters for 2D water.

-From the general point of view, it is important to emphasize that water flow in a 2D channel depends on the water structure that in turn is determined by the channel material.
-Different materials will result in different structures of 2D water and different $\eta_{1,2}$.
-This is an interesting opportunity to obtain various nanofluids out of the same water molecules just by using alternate materials to fabricate the 2D channels.

 A big open question is whether it is possible to reproduce the high selectivity and high permeability of natural aquaporins \cite{sui2001structural} by means of nanotubes \cite{holt2006fast,tunuguntla2017enhanced}.
-The natural channels combine long hydrophobic pores with specific hydrophilic sites.
-Such structure is difficult to fabricate out of carbon nanotubes.
-However, we don’t have to mimic biological structures to obtain biological functionalities.
-The hydrophilic/hydrophobic Janus-type 2D slits can probably be tailored out of two different 2D materials in a much simpler way.
-We therefore see 2D channels as potentially simpler structures to mimimic biological functionalities.
+MD simulations suggest the so-called single-file one-dimensional structure is formed by water molecules in carbon nanotubes with a diameter of less than 1 nm \cite{hummer2001water,mukherjee2010single,su2011control} potentially facilitating permeability.
+At the same time, the quantum mechanical charge fluctuation model \cite{kavokine2022fluctuation} suggests that the friction coefficient is strongly reduced in narrow carbon nanotubes, as compared to graphite.
+The natural channels are also short so that the major energy dissipation may occur right next to the channel entrance \cite{gravelle2013optimizing}, similar to our theory.
+Further on, the natural channels combine hydrophobic pores with specific hydrophilic sites.
+Such a structure is difficult to fabricate out of carbon nanotubes but the hydrophilic/hydrophobic Janus-type 2D channels can probably be tailored out of two different 2D materials in a much simpler way.
+We, therefore, see 2D channels as potentially simpler structures to mimic biological functionalities of aquaporins.